Last updated: February 2023

 Singapore outperforms advanced economy peers on measures of income and the business climate.
-Low tax rates and pro-business environment attract significant foreign direct investment, and have helped the country become one of the wealthiest, on a GDP per capita basis, in the world.
+Low tax rates and a pro-business environment attract significant foreign direct investment and have helped the country become one of the wealthiest, on a GDP per capita basis, in the world.
 Creditworthiness is high, as is the case in many advanced economies.
-Growth prospects are in line with advanced economy peers, notwithstanding downside risks from the pandemic.
+Growth prospects are slightly higher than advanced economy peers.

-This chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate and creditworthiness.
-Per capita income is in current US dollars and is the five-year average between 2021 and 2025 as provided by the IMF.
-Annual GDP growth is the five-year average between 2021 and 2025.
-Business climate is measured by the World Bank’s latest Ease of Doing Business ranking of 190 countries.
+The above chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate rank and creditworthiness.
+Per capita income is in current US dollars.
+Annual GDP growth is the five-year average forecast between 2023 and 2027.
+Business climate is measured by the World Bank’s 2019 Ease of Doing Business ranking of 190 countries.
 Creditworthiness attempts to measure a country's ability to honour its external debt obligations and is measured by its OECD country credit risk rating.
-The chart shows not only how a country performs on the four dimensions, but how it measures up against other regional countries.
+The chart shows not only how a country performs on the four dimensions, but how it measures up against other countries in the region.